AmirZoyber/UsingWebcamPython/README.md

-# Image_Procesing_Python
+# Using Webcam Python
-Using webbcam in your Python cde and record video from your webcam.
+Using webcam in your Python cde and record video from your webcam.
 Python3<